When to worry about a headache?

 The three most common types of headache are:

-• Migraines – Many people suffer from migraine headaches, and they can range in severity - for many, this type of headache can be very debilitating.
+• Migraines – Many people suffer from migraine headaches, and they can range in severity.
+For many, this type of headache can be very debilitating.

 While regular headaches can be treated easily with paracetamol and other painkillers, treating a migraine can be challenging and require special medication, such as Sumatriptan.